thecarebot/carebot-tracker/README.md

 ### Visibiltiy Tracker

 This is the main tool in the Carebot Tracker right now.
-It records how long a viz has been fully on screen.
+It records how long a viz has been on screen.
 After including `carebot-tracker.js` on a page, here's how you initailize the tracker:

 ```